mfdaves/kobo-db-tools/README.md

     *   Linking dictionary lookups directly to the reading sessions in which they occurred.
     *   Aggregating and grouping all collected information by book, providing a comprehensive overview of your reading habits for each title.

-*   **Flexible Data Export:** To maximize the utility of your data, the project already supports various export formats for bookmarks and dictionary lookups (JSON, CSV, Markdown).
+*   **Flexible Data Export:** To maximize the utility of your data, the project already supports various export formats for bookmarks, dictionary lookups, and correlated sessions (JSON, CSV, Markdown).
 Future plans include:
-    *   Expanding export support to all data types (e.g., reading sessions).
     *   Adding new export formats like **SQLite** to allow merging data from multiple Kobo devices or integrating with other SQLite-based databases.

 *   **Multi-Device Data Merging:** A key objective is to facilitate the merging of reading data from multiple Kobo devices into a single, unified dataset, providing a holistic view of your reading across all your devices.